 Do you need to have liability insurance?

-Most states require drivers to have minimum liability coverage before they can operate a vehicle.
+Every state except New Hampshire requires drivers to have minimum liability coverage before they can operate a vehicle.
 This policy protects you against certain financial losses if you are involved in an at-fault accident.
 It will cover bodily injury and property damage you cause to others up to the limits of your policy.

 Liability car insurance is your primary coverage that helps to pay for the damage you’ve caused to other people and their property in an accident.
 The two types of auto liability coverage are bodily injury and property damage.
 In most states, drivers are required to have both coverages.

-Bodily injury liability
+Bodily injury liability coverage

-If one person was severely injured, then that individual’s medical expenses could easily exceed your per-person limit of $10,000 for bodily injury liability — meaning you’d be responsible for the excess medical bills your insurance didn’t pay.
+If one person was severely injured, that individual’s medical expenses could easily exceed your per-person limit of $10,000 for bodily injury liability — meaning you’d be responsible for the excess medical bills your insurance didn’t pay.

-Property damage liability
+Property damage liability coverage

-If you hit numerous cars in your accident, then you would exceed your $10,000 property damage liability limit.
-If you totaled out a couple of cars, each worth $8,000, then the other parties would have at least $16,000 dollars worth of claims, exceeding your property damage liability limits of $10,000 — like the injuries did with your bodily injury coverage.
+If your property damage limit is $10,000 and you hit several cars in an accident, you would exceed the $10,000 property damage liability limit.
+If you totaled two cars, each worth $8,000, the other parties would have at least $16,000 worth of claims, exceeding your property damage liability limits of $10,000 — you would be on the hook for the remaining $6,000.

 Read moreWhat is property damage liability coverage?

-How much liability coverage should you get?
+How much liability coverage should you buy?

 Low limits leave you and your assets at risk; you can be held personally responsible for amounts exceeding your car insurance limits.
+CarInsurance.com editors recommended that you buy as much car insurance as you can afford.

 How much car insurance do I need to carry?